hy172574895/EasyCompleteYou/ReadMe.md

 And every completion that ECY do will send data of current buffer to Server, on the same time, ECY can return diagnosis; that will be send only once.
 Using Ale will do it twice, sending to linter and ECY's Server.

+### Q: Why use go-langserver to be Server for golang, why not gopls?
+A: At the very first time, I tested gopls and want to make an engine to ECY, but it just keeps failing on MS-windows on gvim, and also happens to some Client such as coc.nvim or vim-lsp.
+I have no idea of how to make gopls work, if you have some idea or good at gopls, pleas let me konw.
+The funny thing is I just take a few minutes to make an engine for go-langserver, and it works well at golang.